-I recently purchased a new camera and when you have a camera, you naturally want to click away merrily.
-So, why should I be an exception?
+I recently purchased a new camera.
+When you have a camera, you want to click pictures; what is the use otherwise?

-Every evening I take a walk.
-There is a lonely stretch of road near my house which leads to a barren piece of land.
-The scene is absolutely rustic - you hardly find a soul at the time when I take my stroll, you are all on your own as if the land belongs to you, and birds of different types keep you company.
-There are quite a few trees around and, so, there are plenty birds.
-I just love this evening walk.
+Every evening, I take a walk.
+There is a lonely stretch of road near my house, which leads to a barren piece of land.
+The scene is rustic; there are many trees, and there are plenty of birds.
+I love this evening walk.

-"Why are you taking pictures of my land?" he demanded to know.
+"Why are you taking pictures of my land?" the rider demanded to know.

-I was downright surprised and very angry.
+I was surprised and angry.
 "Why should I take pictures of your land?"
 I countered.

-The man, who appeared to be a ruffian, abused me at the top of his voice.
+The man abused me at the top of his voice.
 He was reeking of liquor.

-I realized that probably there was some dispute over the ownership of the land and he was scared that I was spying on the land.
+I guessed that probably there was some dispute over the ownership of the land, and he was scared that I was spying.

-I told him that I had only taken a picture of a bird on a tree that happened to be on his land.
-I even showed him the picture and he probably realized his mistake.
-However he did not apologize but kept abusing me.
-I thought it prudent to walk away.
+I told him that I had only taken a picture of a bird.
+I even showed him the photo, and he probably realized his mistake.
+However, he did not apologize but kept abusing me.
+I thought it wise to walk away.

-I have continued my evening walks on the same stretch but for the first few days after the incident I got the feeling that I was being watched.
-The man wanted to make sure I was not up to any mischief.
-But since then my enthusiasm for photography has waned.
+I continued my evening walks on the same stretch, but I got the feeling that I was being watched.
+Once, the man even followed me right up to my home.
+Since then, my enthusiasm for photography has waned.
 I do not carry my camera with me anymore.
-You never know, someone may get the idea that I am spying on him, snatch my camera and smash it.
+You never know, someone might get the idea that I am spying on him, snatch my camera, and smash it.

 In the first 55 years of operation of the Indian Railways, there were no toilets in the lower class carriages in trains.
-On July 2, 1909, an aggrieved Akhil Chandra Sen, in a letter, lodged a complaint with the railway administration.
+On July 2, 1909, an aggrieved Okhil Chandra Sen, in a letter, lodged a complaint with the railway administration.
 The letter was so strong that the authorities were compelled to take corrective action and introduce toilets in the lower class carriages.
 The incident might not be true; the letter used to be displayed at the National Railway Museum, but is now no longer displayed because the genuineness of the letter is in doubt.

-Akhil Chandra Sen was on a journey from his home town.
-Just prior to leaving his home, his wife had lovingly cut a jack fruit and packed the pieces in a banana leaf.
+Okhil Chandra Sen was on a journey from his home town.
+Just before leaving his home, his wife had lovingly cut a jack fruit and packed the pieces in a banana leaf.

-In the train, Akhil Babu ate one piece after the other.
+On the train, Okhil Babu ate one piece after the other.
 Suddenly he felt a rumble in his stomach.
 He felt that his tummy was bloated.
 He was feeling uncomfortable and desperately wanted to relieve himself.
 But there were no toilets in the coach and he had to hold himself till the next station.

-The train halted at Ahmedpur Station and Akhil Babu rushed to the toilet at the railway station.
-But even as Akhil Babu was relieving himself, the guard blew the whistle and the train departed leaving him behind.
-Akhil Babu was angry ..... very angry!
+The train halted at Ahmedpur Station and Okhil Babu rushed to the toilet at the railway station.
+But even as Okhil Babu was relieving himself, the guard blew the whistle and the train departed leaving him behind.
+Okhil Babu was angry ... very angry!